Pitrified/snippet/cursive-writer/src/cursive_writer/gui_spline/README.md

 ### TODO

+* Add entry to set offset of loading glyph/spline
 * Add button to hide glyph in thick view
 * When saving, skip empty glyphs
 * Better support for blank image:
     * background color
     * autoset FM lines
 * Use shift to align FM
-* When moving glyphs, use shoft to move along axis
+* When moving glyphs, use shift to move along axis
 * Interactive moving of glyphs, redraw only the thin segment
 * If a segment was only translated, there is no need to recompute everything, just, well, translate it
-* When asking for file names, check in the controller if the action is allowed (`fm_lines_abs is not None`) before showing the prompt
-* Move FM lines, click button to enter base/mean movement mode, then usual qwerasdf movement
 * Duplicate glyph, add it a bit translated to show it
 * Rotate glyph
 * Rotate glyph 180
 * Rotate point 180
 * The letters are drawn with thickness 10: when joining two glyphs at 90 deg angle with a different thickness, it does not look good
-* GUI to build splines by assembling glyphs
 * Control more things with keyboard
 * Make the point list scroll when adding points if it is filled
-* `redraw_canvas` should be done in `move_image`, not in `release_click_canvas`, and
-  similar cases
 * Throttle keypress events, set a flag `active` and ignore other events?
-Why do they even get caled so frequently if they are bound to `KeyRelease`?
+Why do they even get called so frequently if they are bound to `KeyRelease`?
-* Check if the FM lines are set before going to afjust fm lines state
-* When the canvas is vertical, change layout

 ### MAYBE

 * The function names in `model` are slightly wrong: it should not be called `clicked_sh_btn_new_spline`, the model does not care what generated that.
 Call it `start_new_spline` (as a bonus misleading name, this should be called `new_glyph`).
 In the controller there is `clicked_sh_btn_new_spline`, that is correctly telling that this is a reaction to a button click, and in that function the controller will call `model.start_new_spline`.
 * Is there really a reason to put FrameInfo as a different class?
 It could just be a regular frame inside the view.
 * Move spline buttons and info to left sidebar, or some info to right sidebar.
+* When the canvas is vertical, change layout
+* `redraw_canvas` should be done in `move_image`, not in
+  `release_click_canvas`, and similar cases
+* GUI to build splines by assembling glyphs; this already happens in the main GUI

 ##### Done

 * Move glyph with mouse click
 * Move glyph by selecting a point, then another, and translate the first over the second
 * Make scrollable the point frame list
 * When hovering a FrameSPoint, turn the correspondent arrow a different color
 * When clicking a FrameSPoint, set that as selectedSP
 * Button to delete FSP in the spline info pane
 * If deleting when a header is selected, merge the two glyphs before/after that
 * After deleting a point set as selected the previous one, if it is the first select the spline header
 * Rescale from abs (image) to normalized (FM coord)
 * Add buttons to change selected SP data, left, very left, orientation
 * File dialog to save glyphs
 * Do not draw segments between glyphs, they are there for a reason
 * Dark mode
 * Set from CLI theme and thickness and loglevel
 * Create the file dialog in the view, inside the controller, ask for the destination, calling a method inside the view, that returns the path.
 * When writing the root glyph name, the points move when pressing qwerasdfzxcv...
 * Add loading of a glyph, after FMlines are set, remap those points to the current image
 * Show the `adjust_base/mean` state by changing the background color of the label
+* When asking for file names, check in the controller if the action is allowed (`fm_lines_abs is not None`) before showing the prompt
+* Move FM lines, click button to enter base/mean movement mode, then usual qwerasdf movement
+* Check if the FM lines are set before going to adjust FM lines state

 ### Ideas

 * Each spline point has unique ID, the splines are list of IDs
 * For the ligatures: disregard the glyphs and look at the points orientation, chop off the letter wherever needed.
 Different version of a letter with different left attach point (high/low) are needed.

 ### On logging

 * You can artificially _lower_ the loglevel inside a function to debug that, but in regular use you should not change it: that way it is controlled easily at app level.
 * I should try to change a level for an entire class and see if it works as I expect

 ### Errors